LocalJoost/LocalJoost.github.io/_posts/2023-04-19-Turning-Azure-virtual-machines-on-and-off-from-a-GitHub-action.markdown

     runs-on: somerunner
 ```

 And now the build server spins up whenever the first merge of the day is coming in.
-Technically, I could have it shutdown again afterwards and *really* pinch down on virtual machine costs, but since merges tend to come in flocks, that's not very practical so I decided against it - but that would be prefectly possible as well, I guess.
+Technically, I could have it shutdown again afterwards and *really* pinch down on virtual machine costs, but since merges tend to come in flocks, that's not very practical so I decided against it.
+But it would be prefectly possible.
 But I did add two stop moments, in case a merge happens after 5:15.

 Since you can copy and paste all the code off this blog post, I will dispense with an actual demo project this time.